GulMuhammad-CS/Java_Clinic_Management_System_GULIFY/README.txt

  Specialties to be offered by their doctors (cardiology, general practitioner, general surgeon, etc)

 2.B
- Doctors at the clinic (their respective specialty must be available in the database if it hasnít already been added)
+ Doctors at the clinic (their respective specialty must be available in the database if it hasn‚Äôt already been added)

 2.C
  Medicines available in the clinic to be prescribed by doctors to their patients